VisIVOLab/ViaLacteaVisualAnalytics/docs/architecture-note.md

 It describes what is already true in the codebase today, which boundaries are now stable, and which parts are the best candidates for a future local/remote split.

 This is not a backend design document.
-No backend, remote rendering, or async execution is implemented yet.
+No backend or remote rendering is implemented.

 ## Current Module Map